High-speed quantum transducer with a single-photon emitter in a 2D resonator: Abstract

 \section{Abstract}

 Quantum transducers can transfer quantum information between different systems.
 Microwave-optical photon conversion is important for future quantum networks to interconnect remote superconducting quantum computers with optical fibers.
 Here we propose a high-speed quantum transducer based on a single-photon emitter in an atomically thin membrane resonator that can couple single microwave photons to single optical photons.
-The 2D resonator will be a freestanding van der Waals heterostructure (may consist of graphene, hexagonal boron nitride, or other 2D materials) that hosts a quantum emitter.
+The 2D resonator is a freestanding van der Waals heterostructure (may consist of hexagonal boron nitride, graphene, or other 2D materials) that hosts a quantum emitter.
 The mechanical vibration (phonon) of the 2D resonator interacts with optical photons by shifting the optical transition frequency of the single-photon emitter with strain or the Stark effect.
 The mechanical vibration couples to microwave photons by shifting the resonant frequency of a LC circuit that includes the membrane.
-Thanks to the small mass of the 2D resonator, both the single-photon optomechanical coupling strength and the electromechanical coupling strength can be about 100 MHz.
+Thanks to the small mass of the 2D resonator, both the single-photon optomechanical coupling strength and the electromechanical coupling strength can reach strong coupling regime.
 This provides a way for high-speed quantum state transfer between a microwave photon, a phonon, and an optical photon.